What is a Dental Hygienist?

 • Talk to you about good food habits for healthy teeth

-Dental hygienists are also trained to spot early signs of issues like gum disease or cavities.
-So again, what does a dental hygienist do?
-They help keep your whole mouth healthy and help stop small problems from turning into big ones.
+Dental hygienists are also trained to spot early signs of issues like gum disease or cavity prevention for toddlers.
+So again, what is a pediatric dental hygienist They help keep your whole mouth healthy and help stop small problems from turning into big ones.

 Dental Hygienist vs. Dentist